 Flexibility is key in a home office, especially if your space is small.
 Rolling carts allow you to bring your supplies to you and then push them away when you are done.

 These metal carts are ubiquitous for a reason.
 They offer three levels of open storage that are easy to access.
-Use the top tier for your daily essentials like a planner, water bottle, and phone.
-Use the middle tier for reference materials or project files.
-The bottom tier can hold heavier items or extra supplies like printer paper.
-At the end of the day, you can roll the cart into a closet or a corner, effectively "closing" your office.
+Use the top tier for daily essentials, the middle for project files, and the bottom for extra supplies like printer paper.
+At the end of the day, you can roll the cart into a corner.

-Plastic or metal drawer carts offer more concealed storage than utility carts.
-They are excellent for organizing small, loose items like craft supplies, batteries, or tech accessories.
-Label each drawer clearly so you don't have to open five of them to find a USB drive.
-These carts are lightweight and can be tucked under tables or into narrow gaps between furniture.
+Plastic or metal drawer carts offer more concealed storage, which is excellent for organizing small, loose items like craft supplies or tech accessories.
+Label each drawer clearly so you can find what you need without searching.

 Hidden Storage